edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-03-21-on-the-job-training-advantages.md

 author:
   name: Corey Bleich
 image: blog/2018/2018-03-21-on-the-job-training-advantages.jpg
-excerpt: On-the-job training is explicit, prescribed, and delivered at the workplace.
-It prepares your employees for real-time engagement wherever they need it most, along with other major advantages.
+excerpt: Easily applicable, no wasted time, and it makes good (money) sense, along with other major advantages of on-the-job training.
+Read on to learn more.
 ---

 Even the most experienced and educated employees still require training when they join your company.
-Maybe they just need to learn about the company culture or procedures, but this is still an important part of the onboarding process.
+Maybe they just need to learn about the company culture or review the procedures your site uses.
 For employees and employers, on-the-job training is the best way to get up and running in the most efficient and effective way possible.
+Read on for its major advantages.

 ## What do we mean by on-the-job training?